apruden/DataCleaningProject/CodeBook.md

 A full description of the measured signals is available at the original site: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The following signals were extracted from the original data:
+The following features were extracted from the original data:

   - tBodyAcc for axis X, Y and Z;
   - tGravityAcc for axis X, Y and Z;